MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-regions-about.md

 ---
-Description: A region is a portion of the display surface. ms.assetid: eb78d7a0-6293-487f-88c5-88ba455b965f
+description: A region is a portion of the display surface. ms.assetid: eb78d7a0-6293-487f-88c5-88ba455b965f
 title: Regions (GDI+)
 ms.topic: article